DUET: Optimizing Training Data Mixtures via Feedback from Unseen Evaluation Tasks: Experiments and Discussion

 \subsection{Ablation experiments}

-While we have shown that DUET outperforms existing baselines, we also want to study the influence of different components in DUET on its performance.
-To do so, we ran several ablation experiments on the Fig.~3(d) setting.
+While we have shown that DUET outperforms existing baselines, we also ran several ablations (using Fig.~\ref{fig:sub4}) setting) to tease apart several components in DUET.

 \textbf{Ablation of different components in DUET}.
 Fig.~\ref{fig:ablation-detailed-effect} shows the importance of both BO and data selection techniques in DUET.
 If we used a uniform data mixture to train an LLM, we can only achieve a baseline performance given by the red dotted line.
 With just BO, DUET automatically reconfigures the mixing ratio and attains performance gain (\textbf{A}).
 Next, by incorporating data selection methods, such as using IF in DUET-IF, we attain further performance gains (\textbf{B}) indicated by the green plot.
 Different data selection methods used in DUET also improves the LLM's performance to a different extent (\textbf{C}).
-Therefore, this affirms the importance of interleaving IF and BO to optimize data mixtures.
+Therefore, this affirms the importance of interleaving data selection and BO.

 \textbf{Ablation of using different data selection methods in DUET.} How do different data selection methods fare when used in DUET's inner loop?
 In Fig.~\ref{fig:ablation-data-selection}, we found that IF outperforms other data selection methods (LESS, RH, log-det \citep{wang2024diversitymeasurementsubsetselection}) when used in DUET's inner loop.
 This suggests that IF retrieves higher-quality (or remove lower-quality) data points at each iteration better than other methods.
 This aligns with our discussion in App.~\ref{app:other-data-selection} where we explained how IF, being able to remove low-quality data, yields better training data mixture in our unseen task setting.
-All in all, different data selection techniques have different tradeoffs (e.g., computational cost, performance) and DUET is flexible enough to incorporate different data selection methods in its inner loop.
+All in all, we are free to use different data selection techniques (each with different computational cost, performance) in DUET's inner loop.